software-development-project-1/software-development-project-1.github.io/material/introduction.md

 Because the Product Owner in the Scrum Team is commonly a non-technical person, user stories should not contain technical details of the implementation.
 For example, the following user story is too technical:

-> ❌ As a blog reader, I want to send an HTTP GET request to the /api/blogs/{id}/blog-posts REST API endpoint on the server to get the list of blog posts of a blog in JSON format so that I can find interesting blog posts to read.
+> ❌ As a developer, I want to optimize the database by adding a new index to the blog posts table so that the list of blog posts of a blog loads fast.

 A better user story would express the feature from the user's point of view:

-> ✅ As a blog reader, I want to browse the list of blog posts of a blog so that I can find interesting blog posts to read.
+> ✅ As a blog reader, I want the list of blog posts of a blog load fast so that I can find interesting blog posts to read quickly.

 There are also other common guidelines for a good user story.
 One popular guideline is the _INVEST criteria_: